PataphysicalSociety/soupault.app/site/reference-manual.md

 ### Additional templates

 It's possible to use multiple templates.
-Note that additional templates *must* be limited to specific pages with <code>limiting options</code> options!
+However, note that additional templates *must* be limited to specific pages with using a <term>limiting option</term>!

-Note that you cannot omit the default template.
+You also cannot omit the default template.
+This is because there is no reliable way to sort templates and content selector by "specificity" that would satisty every user's needs.
+Without an explicit default template to use for pages that didn't match any of the custom templates, soupault would have to guess, but software should never guess, so it requires an explicit default template.

+Thus a config that uses custom templates will look like this:

 ```toml
 [settings]